 The number and percentage of Ordinary Shares beneficially owned after the offering are based on (i) 36,600,000 Ordinary Shares outstanding following the sale of 1,600,000 Ordinary Shares if the minimum offering amount is raised, and (ii) 39,000,000 Ordinary Shares outstanding following the sale of 4,000,000 Ordinary shares if the maximum offering amount is raised.
 Information with respect to beneficial ownership has been furnished by each director, officer or beneficial owner of 5% or more of our Ordinary Shares.
 Beneficial ownership is determined in accordance with the rules of the SEC and generally requires that such person have voting or investment power with respect to securities.
-In computing the number of Ordinary Shares underlying options, warrants or convertible securities held by each such person that are exercisable or convertible within 60 days of the date of this prospectus are deemed outstanding, but are not deemed outstanding for computing the percentage ownership of any other person.
+In computing the number of Ordinary Shares beneficially owned by a person listed below and the percentage ownership of such person, Ordinary Shares underlying options, warrants or convertible securities held by each such person that are exercisable or convertible within 60 days of the date of this prospectus are deemed outstanding, but are not deemed outstanding for computing the percentage ownership of any other person.
 As of the date of this prospectus, we have 6 shareholders of record, none of which are located in the United States.
 We will be required to have at least 300 shareholders at closing in order to satisfy the Nasdaq listing standards.